Staying Focused on the Road: April is National Distracted Driving Awareness Month

 Compensation for Distracted Driving Accidents

-If you or a loved one has been injured or someone has died in an accident that was due to the fault of a distracted driver, you may be entitled to compensation for your losses through insurance or a lawsuit.
+If you or a loved one has been injured or someone has died in an auto accident that was due to the fault of a distracted driver, you may be entitled to compensation for your losses through insurance or a lawsuit.
 In Kentucky, compensation may cover your:

 Economic damages — for calculable monetary losses, such as: